linxiaowang/fe-notes/typescript/Basic types.md

 `enum Color {Red = 1, Green, Blue}` In this case, Green = 2 and Blue = 3

-You can use value to find it's key, like this
+You can use value to find its key, like this

 `Color[2] === 'Green'`